mpenet/alia/docs/guide.md

 ## Executing queries

 You can interact with C* using either raw queries or prepared statements.
-There are two function that allow you to do that: `alia/execute` and `alia/execute-async`.
+There are three function that allow you to do that: `alia/execute`, `alia/execute-async` and `alia/execute-chan`.

 These functions support a number of options, but the simplest example of its use would look like this: